 A series of outstanding musical performances by internationally acclaimed artists

-The Peggy Rockefeller Concert Series consists of six musical performances each year by internationally acclaimed artists in a venue unmatched in New York City—the University’s Caspary Auditorium.
+The Peggy Rockefeller Concerts offer a series of musical performances by internationally acclaimed artists in a venue unmatched in New York City—the University’s Caspary Auditorium.
 Designed by renowned architect Wallace Harrison in the 1950s, Caspary Auditorium was part of a mid-twentieth century expansion of the Rockefeller University campus.
 With its intimate scale, clear sight lines, and superb acoustics, Caspary provides an extraordinary musical experience.